vuejs-templates/webpack/README.md

 $ npm run dev
 ```

-If port 8080 is already in use on your machine, then you must change the port number in `/config/index.js`.
-Otherwise `npm run dev` will fail.
+The development server will run on port 8080 by default.
+If that port is already in use on your machine, the next free port will be used.

 ## What's Included